kyrylo0605/wordpress/wp-content/plugins/foobox-image-lightbox/readme.txt

 2. Phone example

 == Changelog ==

+= 2.6.0 =
+* Added support for the Gutenberg gallery and image blocks
+* Updated to latest Freemius SDK 2.1.1
+* Fixed bug with horizontal scrollbar
+* Fixed bug with paging + filtering in FooGallery
+* Forced Youtube videos to open using youtube-nocookie.com
+* Updated to latest client JS & CSS fixing a few bugs

+= 2.5.3 =
+* Updated to latest Freemius SDK 2.0.1

 = 2.5.2 =
 * Updated to latest client JS & CSS fixing a few bugs